JAWS Screen Reader – Professional Edition

 Request Type *

-JAWS – The World’s Most Popular Windows Screen Reader
+JAWS – The World’s Most Popular Windows Screen Reading Software

-JAWS, Job Access With Speech, is the world’s most popular screen reader, developed for computer users whose vision loss prevents them from seeing screen content or navigating with a mouse.
+JAWS, Job Access With Speech, is the world’s most popular screen reading software, developed for computer users whose vision loss prevents them from seeing screen content or navigating with a mouse.
 JAWS provides speech and Braille output for the most popular computer applications on your PC.
-You will be able to navigate the Internet, write a document, read an email and create presentations from your office, remote desktop, or from home.
+You will be able to navigate the Internet, write a document, read an email, and create presentations from your office, remote desktop, or from home.

 What is a screen reader?